KavehHashemi/Brachio/README.md

 A React client for monitoring and managing jetstreams in NATS messaging system, written in typescript.

+## Demo

+You can view the demo [here](https://nats-react-ts.netlify.app/).

+## Configuration

+Use [connectionconfig.json](https://github.com/KavehHashemi/nats-react-ts/blob/master/src/connectionconfig.json) in src folder to change the server URL for your NATS.ws connection.

 For more information about NATS and customizing the server.conf file refer to [NATS documentation](https://docs.nats.io/).

-Use [connectionconfig.json](https://github.com/KavehHashemi/nats-react-ts/blob/master/src/connectionconfig.json) in src folder to change the server URL for your NATS.ws connection.

 ## Environment